revaturelabs/interviewquestions/MongoDB-IS/MongoDB_Interview_Ques.md

 </details>

 ---
-71. If an index is not fitting into the RAM then what will happen in MongoDB at that point?
+71. If an index is not fit into the RAM then what will happen in MongoDB at that point?

 <details><summary> <b>Show Answer</b> </summary>